luki-ev/librechurch-website/README.md

 ## Usage

 1. Make your changes within the "src" directory.
-2. Choose NetBeans or Command line:
-  a.
-NetBeans: Click the "build" or "run" button of NetBeans.
+2. Either NetBeans: Click the "build" or "run" button of NetBeans.
-  b.
-Command line: run "npx gulp build" in this folder.
+3. Or command line: run "npx gulp build" in this folder.
-3. You'll find the generated site meant to be served/deployed inside the "public" directory.
+4. You'll find the generated site meant to be served/deployed inside the "public" directory.